-Board of Directors Venture Expeditions Burnsville, Minnesota
+Board of Directors Venture Expeditions (d.b.a.
+Venture) Burnsville, Minnesota

-We have audited the accompanying financial statements of Venture Expeditions (a nonprofit organization), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Venture Expeditions (d.b.a.
+Venture) (a nonprofit organization), which comprise the statements of financial position as of December 31, 2016, 2015, and 2014, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.